a-gavin/misc_pico/README.md

 # Miscellaneous Pico Projects

-Repository includes code for miscellaneous C-based Raspberry Pi Pico projects I have created.
+Repository includes code for miscellaneous C-based Raspberry Pi Pico projects I have created in exploring embedded development.

-Requires environment variables ``PICO_SDK_PATH`` and ``FREE_RTOS_PATH`` defined, each pointing to the base directory of the desired Pico SDK and FreeRTOS SDK.
-Pico SDK version is 1.3.0 and FreeRTOS version is 202112.00.
+Assumes CMake and GNU Arm Embedded toolchain compatible with Pico SDK v1.3.0+ already installed.
+FreeRTOS Kernel and Raspberry Pi Pico (and consequently TinyUSB) are submodules of the project.